schoi-habana/trl/docs/source/reducing_memory_usage.md

 <Tip warning={true}>

-Packing may cause batch contamination, where adjacent sequences influence one another.
-This can be problematic for some applications.
-For more details, see [#1230](https://github.com/huggingface/trl/issues/1230).
+Packing may cause batch contamination, where adjacent sequences influence one another, because they are in the same row.
+This can be problematic for some applications (for more details, see [#1230](https://github.com/huggingface/trl/issues/1230)).
+To avoid this issue, we recommend using Flash Attention 2 (`model_init_kwargs={"attn_implmentation": "flash_attention_2"}`) that properly handles sequence partitionning within a row.

 </Tip>